-The courses in this department are designed to afford students who intend to devote themselves to teaching an opportunity to cover the main branches of the subject at the same time that they are studying for their degree.
-They cover two years, and those completing the courses and obtaining the Bachelor's degree will be entitled to teach in the Public Elementary and High Schools of Maryland without examination.
+The courses in this department are designed to afford students who intend to devote themselves to teaching, an opportunity to cover the main branches of the subject at the same time they are studying for their degree.
+They cover two years, and those completing the courses and obtaining the Bachelor's degree will receive a Certificate from the State Board of Education entitling them to teach in the Public, Elementary and High Schools of Maryland without examination.

-PEDAGOGY, A.-General History of Education, embracing a review of the most eminent educational theories and systems of ancient and modern times.
+PEDAGOGY A.-General History of Education, embracing a review of the most eminent educational theories and systems of ancient and modern times.
 In the second and third terms of this year the study of Psychology is pursued according to the course as outlined in the Department of Philosophy.

 The year will also comprise a review of the elementary branches with a study of methods used in teaching those branches.